-Everywhere half full glasswe look we are urged to be positive – in printed advertising, social media – even our Prime Minister has urged us to “not to be negative”.
+Everywhere we look we are urged to be positive – in printed advertising, social media – even our Prime Minister has urged us to “not to be negative”.
 We are under so much pressure to be happy it is almost depressing!!

 My advice is that it’s ok to be positive – but hey let’s keep it real.
 In fact being positive all the time can have quite the opposite effect – it can be quite de-motivating.